nadiaaldrich/matplotlib-challenge/README.md

 ## Summarry:

-- We started out with with a total of 249 mice, but were able to identify 1 duplicate.
-Upon excluding the duplicate, we ended up with 248 unique mice and used that data to perform the following visualizations and/or analysis.
+- We started out with with a total of 249 mice, and were able to identify 1 duplicate.
+Upon excluding the duplicate, we confirm 248 unique mice and used this data to perform the following visualizations and linear regression analysis.

 - The _bar graphs_ showed us that the drug Capomulin was used the most (230 mice) and Propiva was used the least (161)